bonetou/henrique-boneto/README.md

 This is a robot that searches for news on the New York Times website and saves the results in an Excel file.

-## Tasks
+## Defined Tasks
-- Extract nytimes news data
+  - Extract nytimes news data:

+  - Download pictures:

+  - Generate report:

-- Run unit tests
+  - Run unit tests: